-I have been following up on Mapex drum set over the past few years, and I must agree the company has really come a long way.
-The Saturn series is one of my favorite products.
+I have been following up on the Mapex drum set over the past few years, and I must agree the company has really come a long way.
+The Saturn series is one of my favourite products.

 When it comes to creating good drums, Mapex does not disappoint.
 The company mostly makes products for the lower end market.
 The Mapex Saturn Series has transformed into futuristic drums, beyond the recognition of Saturn Pro, its ancestry.

-These developments have, without a doubt, taken the series to another level.
+These developments have, without a doubt, take the series to another level.
 And there are other slightly more subtle refinements with the kit too, which makes it even better.

 When choosing a drum set, one of the most important things to consider is the build and design.
 And looking at the Mapex Saturn series, there is everything you would expect in a quality drum kit.

 Mapex was mostly dealing with lower-end products, for budget-concerned buyers.
 But now they are making a mark on the higher-end market as well.

 The first thing you will notice on the brand new four-piece Mapex Saturn V shell pack is the mouth-watering Exotic Natural Maple Burl finish.

 They are called Exotic ‘Sound Wave’ drums for a reason, and they are just one of seven preconfigured sets on the market.
 According to Mapex, this description offers “balanced versatility in the ultimate shell pack for use with any and every music style.”